Philip-Law/Playlist-Organizer/README.md

 # Running the Project
 - Run the `PlaylistOrganizerUserInferface.java` file to run the application
-- Once run, an options menu will appear
+- Once run, an option menu will appear
 - Type the corresponding command to perform the desired task